Modification of Child Custody in Florida

 has first been proven that the change was substantial and unexpected.

 Call (386) 868-4771 for a Free Consultation Today

-With more than 35 years of combined legal experienced, our Daytona Beach
+With more than 15 years of legal experience, our Daytona Beach family law

-family law attorneys have a comprehensive understanding of Florida family
+attorney has a comprehensive understanding of Florida family law to help

-law to help you navigate through the complexities of the legal system
+you navigate through the complexities of the legal system and your case.

-and your case.
-We are ready to help you pursue your goals in the most
+We are ready to help you pursue your goals in the most compassionate and

 Contact us and discuss your legal options today.